Have you ever wondered why a Spotify editorial playlist adds certain tracks and not others?

 The three 2021 releases started to compound my work in audience-building on Spotify.
 Both “In Shadows” in January 2021 and “Lutin” in February 2021 earned some Spotify playlist adds.

 When I wrote this pitch in February 2021 for “Little Mylk (Discovery)” on 12th Street Quintet, I had no expectations but felt finally that I had something to say, on this fifteenth opportunity to pitch:

 This quintet jazz waltz composition has a chill morning mood and represents the best work to-date by my quartet.
 It’s a collaboration between us and Toronto-based trombonist Nebyu Yohannes, and all of us are up-and-coming Canadian talents.
 We’ll promote it on social media and with our growing skill at pitching individual Spotify playlist curators.

-As we did with “Lutin” and Quartet Reunion in February, Victoria Cowan of Wordplay Creative and I pitched the three tracks of 12th Street Quintet to independent playlist curators on Spotify.
+As we did with “Lutin” and Quartet Reunion in February, Victoria Cowan and I pitched the three tracks of 12th Street Quintet to independent playlist curators on Spotify.
 We had lower volume and less success this time.
 Instead of pitching dozens of curators and getting many adds, we pitched 10 and received only a couple.

 On the paid consideration side of Spotify playlist promotion, I pitched twice this time and got one add.
 It was a smaller playlist than the highly successful add which saw “Lutin” reach to 1,000 streams.

 We had never pitched to curators like this before these efforts in early 2021.
 So, we found an obvious step-up in the number of Spotify listeners I reached.